High Frequency Panelists: The 4% Problem in Survey Research

 Between honest professional respondents and outright bots sits a third category: human-assisted software that pattern-matches against question types and answer distributions, letting a single operator push through hundreds of surveys an hour with minimal engagement.

-These aren't autonomous reasoning programs; they're closer to browser macros trained on survey formats.
+These aren't autonomous reasoning programs.
+They're closer to browser macros trained on survey formats.
 The industry has never decided what to call it, which is part of why it persists.
 It passes most platform-level fraud detection because a human is technically in the loop.
 It produces clean-looking data that clears quota grids on time.

 Why the Buyer Rarely Sees Any of This